andranikasd/keycloak-cheatsheets/argocd/README.md

 ## License

-This guide and accompanying configurations are provided under the MIT License.
+This guide and accompanying configurations are provided under the GNU General Public License (GPL).
+For more details, see the LICENSE file in the project repository.